javiermontanana/ricci-left-hand/fingerings.md

 {% include examples/fingering/ex84.svg %}

-It is much esier to use the third finger instead of the fourth in the high positions, since the fourth finger necessitates bringing the elbow out further.
+It is much easier to use the third finger instead of the fourth in the high positions, since the fourth finger necessitates bringing the elbow out further.

 #### ex 85